 - This program kicks off multiple projects in your company, each yielding a significant payback

-- We come to your facility and train leaders and team members in Lean Six Sigma tool and principles
+- We come to your facility, training leaders and team members in Lean Six Sigma tools and principles

-- We help your team select meaningful projects that align to your goals
+- Teams select and complete meaningful projects that are aligned with your goals

-- We coach teams through every step of the process so their first experience using Lean Six Sigma is a good one
+- Project teams are coached every step of the process so their first experience using Lean Six Sigma is a good one

 - Kaizen System Implementation